Noxsios/vai/site/content/docs/workflow-syntax.md

     with:
       name: ${{ input | persist }}
   - cmd: echo "Hello, $NAME"
-  - cmd: echo "$NAME can be overridden per-task, but will persist between tasks"
+  - cmd: echo "$NAME can be overridden per-step, but will persist between steps"
     with:
       name: "World"
   - cmd: echo "See? $NAME"